charmplusplus/charm/doc/charm++/manual.rst

 -  Clang: 3.7 or newer

-You can use this integrated OpenMP with clang on IBM Bluegene machines without special compilation flags.
-(Don’t need to add -fopenmp or -openmp on Bluegene clang)
+You can use this integrated OpenMP with *clang* on IBM Blue Gene machines without special compilation flags (don't need to add -fopenmp or -openmp on Blue Gene clang).

 On Linux, the OpenMP supported version of clang has been installed in default recently.
 For example, Ubuntu has been released with clang